PChappert/RERB/README.md

 ```

 You can also import additional plate-based Sanger sequencing data using **ImportSangerVDJ()** (data should be in an AIRR format, use the Ab1toAIRR pipeline for that).
 As for **scImportVDJ()**, the main argument is sanger_files (a dataframe with the following columns:"sample_id" and "full_path" or "directory"+"filename_vdj").
 You can use the associated excel templates.
+Of note, scImportVDJ expects cell_ids in the following format: "sample_id"_"10X_barcode/BD_cell_id", with "sample_id" as defined in the recap_scVDJ_BD table.

 ``` r
 recap_scSanger <- openxlsx::read.xlsx("scTemplate_BDRhapsody_v1.0.xlsx", sheet="scSangerBCR-seq", rowNames = FALSE)